 Pursuant to the Investment Management Agreement, the Company pays the Investment Manager an acquisition fee which will not exceed 1.5% of the purchase price of each investment upon completion of such purchase.
-No acquisition fees were incurred for the year ended 30 September 2022 (for the period ended 30 September 2021: £nil).
+During the year, no acquisition fees were incurred for the year ended 30 September 2023 (30 September 2022: £nil).